 This Horrorfest us horror fans were blessed with multiple options via both streaming and the movie theater.
 I included Last Night in Soho because it only came to my area after Halloween and thus I eagerly watched it before it left my area.
 Edgar Wright has sort of done horror before with Shaun of the Dead, and Hot Fuzz definitely had some horror movie moments.
 His latest isn’t as good as those films-well maybe it equals Shaun-however it is still pretty great and is one of the year’s best films.

-Thomasin McKenzie plays a young woman named Ellie who ventures to London to be a fashion designer.
-There she encounters snobby classmates, a friendly young man played by Michael Ajao, and ghosts.
+The very talented Thomasin McKenzie plays a young woman named Ellie who ventures to London to be a fashion designer.
+There she encounters snobby classmates, a friendly young man (played by Michael Ajao, who is also excellent and very likable), and ghosts.
 Well at least she sees them, which either hints that they are in her mind or they are very real.
 The first half of the movie plays out as an eerie drama, the second half very bleak psychological thriller.
 I saw Repulsion vibes in several scenes, and I’m sure other films influenced this one as well.

 Having acting legends Terence Stamp and Diana Rigg in the movie was a fine touch, and I sort of guessed some of the twists but one of them snuck up on me a bit.
 I think had I viewed this at home I probably would have figured it out sooner.
 That doesn’t diminish the movie, though, as there are multiple exceptional scenes.
 Particularly one where Ellie sees the ghosts at a Halloween party.
 This film also captures London in the 1960s very well, and has a fantastic soundtrack.
 Silly me I forgot to mention how wonderfully despicable Matt Smith is in this movie as one of the people who exploits Sandie.